mshodge/sparta/Synthetic_Catalogs.md

 # Read Me for Synthetic Catalogs

-16 synthetic catalogs have been uploaded here.
+16 synthetic catalogs have been uploaded to the zip file 'Synthetic_Catalogs_data.zip'.
 All profiles are 400 m long.
 All have an randomised upper and lower slope between 0 and 5 degrees.

 # No Noise Catalogs (NN)